New York grapples with growing presence of homeless in midtown Manhattan | Headlines

 Eric Gourley, 42, a drifter who has been in the city for a week, sleeping on park benches and sidewalks, said he sympathizes with business owners who have complained about the behavior of some homeless people.
 "Some of it, I understand," he said on a Midtown street last week.
 "Some of these homeless people are out here, they're getting high, they're getting drunk."

-"We heard the complaints from the communities and that's why we increased the presence," said Terrance Monahan, a senior adviser to Mayor Bill de Blasio for COVID-19 recovery and safety planning who retired earlier this year as the NYPD's chief of department.
+"We heard the complaints from the communities and that's why we increased the presence," said Terence Monahan, a senior adviser to Mayor Bill de Blasio for COVID-19 recovery and safety planning who retired earlier this year as the NYPD's chief of department.
 "People need to feel safe."
-De Blasio has said the relocation of the 10,000 homeless residents was a temporary move, but has not offered a timeline for their return to shelters, where he said more services are available.
+De Blasio announced on Wednesday that the city was ready to move about 8,000 homeless residents still living at 60 temporary hotels back to their shelters, where he said more services are available.
+But he said state officials had yet to grant authorization for the move, which was requested on May 18.

+"Once we get that sign-off we can start immediately moving people to shelters and getting back to that work of moving them forward in their lives," de Blasio said at a briefing.
+New York Governor Andrew Cuomo's press office did not immediately respond to a request for comment.

-Deborah Padgett, a New York University professor who has researched homelessness, opposes the move, saying that hotels provide the privacy and dignity that homeless residents need to rebuild their lives.
-"To me it makes no sense to send them back to the crowded, unsafe shelters," said Padgett, who "It's very easy to identify the troublemakers ... and they could be transferred out of the hotel."
+Deborah Padgett, a New York University professor who has researched homelessness, opposes de Blasio's move, saying that hotels provide the privacy and dignity that homeless residents need to rebuild their lives.
+"To me it makes no sense to send them back to the crowded, unsafe shelters," said Padgett.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)